alifiroozi80/CKA/CKA/README.md

 <div id="Troubleshoot-kubectl-connection-issue">

-If you can not connect to the cluster:, Check the `~/.kube/config` file:
+If you can not connect to the cluster: Check the `~/.kube/config` file:

 * Check if CA Certificate is correct?
   ```shell